Vincent Gore

 Vincent Charles Gore (born 23 November 1972) is a South African politician who served in the National Assembly from 1999 to 2009.
 He represented the Democratic Party (DP) and Democratic Alliance (DA) during his first term, but was elected to his second term under the banner of the Independent Democrats (ID).
 In September 2007, he crossed the floor from the ID to the African National Congress (ANC).

 Early life and career

 Gore was born on 23 November 1972.
 He grew up in Sandton, a wealthy suburb of Johannesburg.
-He was an engineer by profession and became wheelchair-bound after a car accident in 1996.
+He was an engineer by profession and began using a wheelchair after a car accident in 1996.

 Legislative career: 1999–2009

 Democratic Party: 1999–2004

 In the 1999 general election, Gore was elected to represent the DP (later the DA) in the Gauteng caucus of the National Assembly.
 His constituency was Alexandra in Johannesburg.
 He was viewed as a liberal politician and was the party's spokesperson for the disabled.